Yankee Screwdrivers

 Non-Yankee Yankee-style tools

-I recently acquired a "Millers Falls Co" (Greenfield, Mass) Yankee-style driver.
+I have acquired a "Millers Falls Co" (Greenfield, Mass) Yankee-style driver.
 It is the same size as the "Large" Yankee drivers, uses the same bits as the large Yankees.
-Quality tool, primary difference between it and my large Yankee driver the Millers Falls Co driver has the spring (looks like it was removed from my large Yankee), and the "shifter" is a twist-collar near the locking collar.
+Quality tool, primary difference between it and my large Yankee driver the Millers Falls Co driver has the spring (looks like it was removed from my large Yankee), and the direction "shifter" is a twist-collar near the locking collar, rather than the slide.
 Patent date is 1926.
+Honestly, I'd be hard pressed to say I prefer one over the other.

 New Yankee Screwdrivers

-Shortly after I became interested in these things, I brought the three I had to a client I knew to be interested in fine tools.
+Shortly after I became interested in these things (around the year 2000), I brought the three I had to a client I knew to be interested in fine tools.
 A week or two later, Harold called me up to say, "Nick, guess what is on the front cover of the newest Garrett Wade catalog?"
-Sure enough, Garrett Wade is importing them from England.
+Sure enough, Garrett Wade was importing them from England.
+Yes, the last production of Yankee Screwdrivers was done in England.
 He had promptly picked up the phone and ordered one for himself.
 The order-taker told Harold that this had been one of the most popular cover tools he had ever seen.

-I purchased a couple for a friend of mine who was getting married as a wedding gift (I had to order two -- they don't share tools really well, I understand!).
+I purchased a couple for friends as gifts.
 While I didn't unpackage them at the time, I have since had a chance to look them over.
 It is an impressive tool, at least for today.
 Is it quite as "nice" as my 90+ year old Yankees?
 Not sure.
 However, it does have a real, honest to goodness wood handle, and it works well.
 It feels a little lighter than mine do, but that's not all bad.
 The shaft lock collar is actually labeled with "On" and "Off", which confused me for a while: "On" means "Lock on", I was stuck thinking it meant "Tool is ready to use".

-Garrett Wade now says that "Stanley has stopped production of all Yankee Screwdrivers".
+Some time later (proobably around 2005), Garrett Wade said, "Stanley has stopped production of all Yankee Screwdrivers".
 Sounds like the end of an era.
-However, they still have some left.
-I might have to do something about that. :)
+Kinda.
+However, they do have some quality-looking Yankee style tools now, carrying the Garrett Wade name, you can search their catalog here.

 Yankee Resources